Choose a type

-About 20 women a day are diagnosed with cancer of the ovary (ovarian cancer) in the UK.
-That is about 7,000 a year.
+About 7,400 women are diagnosed with cancer of the ovary (ovarian cancer) each year in the UK.

 Germ cell ovarian tumours

-You usually start by seeing your GP.
-The GP will ask about your symptoms and do an internal (vaginal) examination to check for any lumps or swelling in the ovaries or womb.
+Your GP asks about your symptoms and does an internal vaginal examination to check for any lumps or swelling.
+They usually arrange the following tests:

-You may have ultrasound scans to check the organs inside the abdomen (tummy area) and the pelvis.
+- ultrasound scans to check the organs in the pelvis and tummy area.

-Some people are admitted directly to hospital if they have a symptom that is making them very unwell.
+Sometimes ovarian cancer is diagnosed after being admitted to hospital with a symptom that is making you unwell.

 At the hospital

-The doctor may use the results of your tests to check your Risk of Malignancy Index (RMI) score.
-This is a system that checks how likely it is that your symptoms are caused by cancer.
-It takes into account:
+Your doctor may use your test results to check your Risk of Malignancy Index (RMI) score.
+This system checks how likely it is your symptoms are caused by cancer.

-- the level of CA125 in your blood
+- the levels of CA125 in your blood

 - the results of your ultrasound.

-The specialist doctor may also organise further tests.
-These may help your team diagnose the cancer but also help them plan your treatment.
-You may have the following:
+Your specialist doctor arranges further tests.
+These help to diagnose the cancer and plan your treatment.
+You may have:

-The doctor injects some local anaesthetic into the skin on your tummy (abdomen) to make it numb.
+Sometimes swelling in the tummy is caused by a build-up of fluid.
+This is called ascites.
+If you have ascites your doctor may want to take a sample of this fluid and test it for cancer cells.
+The doctor injects some local anaesthetic into the skin on your tummy to numb the area.
 They gently pass a small needle through the skin and collect some fluid in a syringe.
 The fluid is sent to the laboratory to be examined.

 Waiting for tests results can be a difficult time.
 We have more information that may help.

-Your doctor will not usually know the exact stage of the cancer until it has been removed with surgery.
-If you have not had surgery, they can use the results of your tests to decide the stage of the cancer.
+Your doctor does not usually know the exact stage of the cancer until it has been removed with surgery.
+If you have not had surgery they use your test results to decide the stage.

 A team of specialists will meet to discuss the best possible treatment for you.
 This is called a multidisciplinary team (MDT).

-Your cancer doctor or specialist nurse will explain the different treatments and their side effects.
+Your cancer doctor and specialist nurse will explain the different treatments and their side effects.
 They will also talk to you about the things you should consider when making treatment decisions.